NAVI, Ukraine’s esports powerhouse, will drop some Russian players, says CEO

 Zolotarov: We are not going to work with people who live in Russia and who pay taxes to the Russian Federation.
 We have a lot of Russians who have played for NAVI for years, and they understand that everything that is happening on Russian TV is bulls---.
 I mean, they understand that because they spend a lot of time in Ukraine.
 They boot camp here.
 They know us.

 I am a Russian speaking Ukrainian.
 I never used Ukrainian, even if I’m in Lviv or Ivano-Frankivsk.
 [Editors note: The Russian government has made a big issue of Russian speakers being ostracized in Ukraine as part of a justification for the invasion.
 Research suggests, however, that Russian-speaking citizens of Ukraine tend to identify closely with Ukraine.]
 Nobody cares.
 We didn’t have any nationalistic leaders.
-In our election, nationalists got up to two percent — up to two percent!
-Our president is a Jew, a Russian speaking Jew.
+In our election, nationalists got up to 2 percent — up to 2 percent!
+Our president is a Jew, a Russian-speaking Jew.

 Obviously, our players, they understand that.
 However, there are legislative issues.
 If you’re Russian, it is super difficult to even have a post right now to express your thoughts or the attitude to this war.
 I mean, you can be put in prison!
 However, we won’t be able to work with players who will live there and will pay taxes there.
 So, we are ready to help relocate players who don’t share the Russian Federation’s politics.